 Expected value is your average value over the course of multiple bets.
 It shows you the edge you have on average over the bookmakers.

-While our previous example is only hypothetical since, in it, the true odds are known, in sports betting it is impossible to know the true odds.
+In sports betting, it is impossible to know the true odds.
 You can only use various methods to estimate what the true odds of an event are.
 If you can find a better method of estimating what the odds are than the bookies, you have found a way to predict the value in betting.

 Value Football Betting Example

-Football is a highly complex sport, with many possible statistics to bet on.
-Bookies rely on data gathered from thousands of matches.
-That means their odds reflect average outcomes more than extreme ones.
-If a team is producing high numbers consistently for certain game statistics, such as corners or goals during a specific competition like the World Cup or Champions League, bookies odds often don’t reflect it.
+Bookies rely on data gathered from thousands of matches, which means their odds reflect average outcomes more than extreme ones.
+If a team is producing high numbers consistently for certain game statistics, such as corners or goals during a specific competition like the World Cup or Champions League, bookies' odds often don’t reflect it.

-• This looks like a good opportunity for value.
-How exactly to quantify the value can be difficult, but if you estimate it very likely that team A will keep up their corner streak, you have a value bet.
+There are an average of 13.2 corners in Manchester United Premier League matches this season, but the league’s average per game is just 10.71.
+So, if the bookie’s odds do not reflect the average corner collection in United matches.
+For instance, if a bookmaker offers over/under corner odds of 1.9 for over 12.5 corners, this would a good opportunity for value.
+How exactly to quantify the value can be difficult, but if you estimate it very likely that United will keep up their corner streak, you have a value bet.

 Value Betting Horse Racing Example